VEuPathDB/gene_model_diff/README.md

 The software expects a directory for each species with 3 files cap.gff, cap.fasta, core.gff.
 Each species directory name should be listed on a file (speciesList parameter).
 Bioperl and the gene_model_diff/modules must be included as perl libraries.

-Details of a mysql server connections need to be provided in the config file.
-The modules directory have all the necessary code to store, compare, validate and retrieve gene models.
+MySQL server connection details need to be provided in the config file.
+The modules directory have all the necessary code to store, compare, validate and retrieve gene models from a custom made database.

 To run the software: